EVENT: Snake River Women Art Exhibit

 More about the series here:

 ABOUT THE EXHIBIT

 In the summer of 2018, Sarah Greenman produced a series of paintings depicting rivers and waterways in the Eastern Oregon region.
-The series was inspired by the women who settled the Eastern Oregon landscape as well as the 50th anniversary of the Wild & Scenic Rivers Act.
+The series was inspired by the women of Eastern Oregon as well as the 50th anniversary of the Wild & Scenic Rivers Act.
 What began as graphic art-style landscapes became playgrounds for Sarah’s Snake River women - characters in contemplative motion, exploring the mythic Eastern Oregon terrain.

 I’m an optimist at heart and my work reflects this.
 I am inspired first by color and form.
 Making art is a social behavior for me - I use it to interact with you and with the world around me.
 The work is transparent, meaning you can see what I did to achieve it.
 You see brush strokes and scrape marks and all the little happy mistakes.
 My work is not bound by a certain style or school of thought but is more concerned with energy and viewer involvement.
 My goal is always buoyancy, vitality, intention, and connection.

 VENUE: Royal Artisan Frame Shop & Gallery, 1912 Main Street, Baker City, Oregon